 If you don’t have any professional references, it’s perfectly alright to use friends, former teachers, lecturers, etc for character references.
 Whatever the case, make sure you ask for their permission first!

-Check out these sample graduate CVs for some inspiration when putting your CV together:
+Check out these sample graduate résumés for some inspiration when putting your document together: